uxboy/SQL-through-backend-server/README.md

-# sql in node project
+# uning SQL in node project